0xPolygon/chain-indexer-framework/README.md

             "security.protocol": "plaintext",
             "message.max.bytes": 26214400
         }
-    )
+    );

+    // Start the producer
     producer.start();

-    producer.produceEvent("<key: string>", "<message: object>");
+    // Send an event to the Kafka topic producer.produceEvent("<key: string>", "<message: object>");
     ```

 2. **Synchronous and Asynchronous** Consumer classes play vital roles in the consumption of events or data from Kafka topics.
 Similar to their producer counterparts, the choice between these classes depends on specific requirements and priorities.

-    The Synchronous Consumer class is the preferred option when ensuring data integrity and avoiding any loss is of paramount importance, even if it means sacrificing speed.
+    The **Synchronous Consumer** class is the preferred option when ensuring data integrity and avoiding any loss is of paramount importance, even if it means sacrificing speed.
 With this class, each event is consumed in a synchronous manner, guaranteeing that no data is missed or left unprocessed.
 By prioritizing reliability, it provides a slower but more dependable consumption process.

     ```typescript
+    // Import the required modules
     import { SynchronousConsumer } from "@maticnetwork/chainflow/kafka/consumer/synchronous_consumer";
     import { Coder } from "@maticnetwork/chainflow/coder/protobuf_coder";

+    // Initialize the synchronous Kafka consumer
     const consumer = new SynchronousConsumer(
         '<CONSUMER_TOPIC>',
         {
             ['<CONSUMER_TOPIC>']: new Coder(
                 "block",           // fileName
                 "blockpackage",    // packageName
                 "Block",           // messageType
             )
         },
         {
-            "bootstrap.servers": '<KAFKA_CONNECTION_URL>'
+            "bootstrap.servers": '<KAFKA_CONNECTION_URL>',
-            "group.id": '<GROUP_ID>'
+            "group.id": '<GROUP_ID>',
             "security.protocol": "plaintext",
             "message.max.bytes": 26214400,
             "fetch.message.max.bytes": 26214400
         }
-    ),
+    );

+    // Start the consumer
     consumer.start({
         next: () => {},
         error: () => {},